Getting Started

 • Supports distributed transactions, allowing atomic message processing and data manipulation in database systems which also support distributed transactions (e.g. SQL Server), using the Microsoft Distributed Transaction Coordinator (MSDTC)

-• Uses a store and forward mechanism which allows sending messages even when the destination machine is unavailable due to network issues or other problems
+• Uses a store and forward mechanism that allows sending messages even when the destination machine is unavailable due to network issues or other problems

 Disadvantages